How Infidelity Affects Divorce

 Asset distribution

 In a divorce matter, the principle applied by most courts is the equitable distribution of assets.
 If a spouse can prove that their estranged spouse used marital assets to cater to the new lover’s gifts, then the court can award more marital assets to the offended spouse.
-A good Brighton Beach Divorce Attorney can help you build up a competent case and demonstrate the various ways your spouse has spent marital assets on their lover.
+A good New York City Divorce Attorney can help you build up a competent case and demonstrate the various ways your spouse has spent marital assets on their lover.

 Alimony